Timothy C. Hain, M.D. and Marcello Cherchi M.D. Ph.D., Chicago IL. Page last modified: June 3, 2018

 This drug is unavailable in the US as of 1/2003.
 It was very effective but potentially dangerous.
 Taken in a dose of 2mg TID.
 Every 6 months, you MUST stop this medication for one month.
 There is a danger of poor circulation.
 This drug is a last resort.
 Some authors recommend getting a CT scan of the kidney area one year after initiating treatment.

 The relative of Sansert, methergine, is likely as dangerous as Sansert.
 It is only used off-label.
-We have encountered a patient on this drug for migraine who developed a severe cardiac arrhythmias.
+We have encountered a patient on this drug for migraine who developed a severe cardiac arrhythmia.
 We advise against use of methergine for migraine.

 Nimodipine, Nicardipine, Nifedipine -- weakly effective.
 These are calcium channel blockers.
 See the section on verapamil for more.